PubNub LogoDocs

 Grant Levels

-3. User Level (Recommended) - As a final step PAM evaluates the attributes at the User level.
+3. User Level (Recommended) - As a final step Access Manager evaluates the attributes at the User level.
 If an attribute is set to true for subscribeKey, channel and auth_key, access is granted for that attribute.
 Similarly, user level grants also allow you granting an auth_key access to channelGroups and uuids.
 User level grants require auth_key and are the recommended approach if you need to manage permissions for individual users within your application.
 Each user should be assigned a unique auth_key and securely passed back to the user to perform operations on the platform.

 Method(s)